pradysriv02/Kumbh-Seva/README.md

 4. Set up Razorpay and integrate the API keys.
 5. Run the app using `npm start` or `yarn start`.

-## Usage

-Once the app is running, users can:

-- Sign up or log in to their accounts.
-- Browse available services and make bookings.
-- View their booking history and payment details.
-- Administrators can log in to the dashboard to manage bookings and services.

 ## Technologies Used